tchajed/sys-verif-fa25/docs/notes/hoare.md

 First, notice that Hoare logic connects back to the operational semantics of the programming language and $e$ in particular: we can precisely say how a Hoare triple relates to $e$'s behavior.

 Second, notice that we only learn anything about $Q$ if $e \to^* v'$.
-This is called _partial correctness_ because it only gives the postcondition for programs when the terminate; there is a variant of Hoare logic with so-called _total correctness triples_ that also prove the program terminates, but proving termination can be quite complicated.
+This is called _partial correctness_ because it only gives the postcondition for programs when they terminate; there is a variant of Hoare logic with so-called _total correctness triples_ that also prove the program terminates, but proving termination can be quite complicated.
 Do note that regardless of termination, if $P$ holds initially the program is at least _safe_ in that it never does something "bad" like trying to execute $1 + \true$.

 ::: info Hoare logic as a logic